fscorrupt/awesome-stars/README.md

 ## C# #

+- [Prowlarr/Prowlarr](https://github.com/Prowlarr/Prowlarr) - Prowlarr is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps, supporting management of both Torrent Trackers and Usenet Indexers.
 - [TheUltimateC0der/listrr](https://github.com/TheUltimateC0der/listrr) - listrr.pro creates and maintains lists on trakt.tv completely automated based on your filters.
 - [PCJones/MediathekArr](https://github.com/PCJones/MediathekArr) - Integrate ARD&ZDF Mediathek in Prowlarr, Sonarr and Radarr
 - [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.